bitliner/FAuthentication/Readme.md

 ```

-### 3. In your login page insert a button to login and correspodngin javascript function to open Facebook dialog box
+### 3. In your login page insert a button to login and corresponding javascript function to open Facebook dialog box

-Like this
+Like this (required is only script tag and button)

 ```html